awsdocs/amazon-chime-administration-guide/doc_source/what-is-chime.md

 ## Pricing<a name="pricing"></a>

-With Amazon Chime usage\-based pricing, you only pay for users with Pro permissions that host meetings, on the days that the meetings are hosted\.
+Amazon Chime provides usage\-based pricing\.
+You pay only for the users with Pro permissions that host meetings, and only on the days that those meetings are hosted\.
 Meeting attendees and chat users are not charged\.

 There is no charge for users with Basic permissions\.
 Basic users cannot host meetings, but they can attend meetings and use chat\.
 For more information on pricing and the features that users with Pro and Basic permissions can access, see [Plans and pricing](https://aws.amazon.com/chime/pricing)\.